ariesninjadev/ANGL-Esolang/README.txt

 NOTE: ONLY LETTERS, NUMBERS, _, AND - CAN BE USED

-After modifying settings if desired, a line should be left empty.
+After modifying settings as desired, a line should be left empty.
 The line following should contain a single start character, "!"
-(More below), and then the code can begin.
+(More below), and the code can begin.

 ------------- Init Functions -------------

 PROCESS CLOCK -- Milliseconds per tick.
 ANGL attempts to run at 10 operations per tick, but upon failing will fallback to the next multiple of ticks.
-Setting to 0 is not recommended as it disables the purpose of the space operation.
+Setting to 0 is not recommended as it disables the space operation.
+23 is an optimal value according to Veghowards lawset.

 ERROR SKIPPING -- Whether errors stop the program and raise a callback or ignore the operation.
 1 = SKIP, 0 = FLAG